 Where Motability has provided a grant towards driving lessons, they will normally be carried out in an instructor’s vehicle.
 If the instructor is unable to carry out lessons in their vehicle due to your adaptations, we will work with you to identify the best way forward.

 When you place an application for a charitable grant, it will be allocated to a case manager for consideration.
-During busy periods, such as at this current time, it may take a number of weeks for your application to be assigned to a Case Manager.
+During busy periods, such as at this current time, it may take ten weeks for your application to be assigned to a Case Manager.
 Please wait for your Case Manager to contact you to update you on the status of your application.

 Should you need to speak with your Case Manager please contact 0800 500 3186.